-EFT and Prompt Payment
+Prompt Payment

-ARC follows the Treasury guidelines for the EFT and Prompt Payment reports for its customers.
-ARC prepares these reports on a monthly basis.
+ARC follows the Treasury guidelines for the Prompt Payment report for its customers.
+ARC prepares these reports timely.
 Independent accountants review these reports before submission.
-Treasury also requires that a Customer Agency representative sign the Prompt Payment reports.
+EFT is no longer required for submission to Treasury and beginning with FY 2013, Prompt Payment submission is quarterly.